awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-metrics-insights-math.md

-# Using Metrics Insights queries with metric math<a name="cloudwatch-metrics-insights-math"></a>
+# Use Metrics Insights queries with metric math<a name="cloudwatch-metrics-insights-math"></a>

-****
-CloudWatch Metrics Insights is in open preview\.
-The preview is open to all AWS accounts and you do not need to request access\.
-Features may be added or changed before announcing General Availability\.

 You can use a Metrics Insights query as an input to a metric math function\.
-For more information about metric math, see [Using metric math](using-metric-math.md)\.
+For more information about metric math, see [Use metric math](using-metric-math.md)\.

 A Metrics Insights query that does not include a **GROUP BY** clause returns a single time series\.
 Therefore, its returned results can be used with any metric math function that takes a single time series as input\.